Mr-Sheep/Random-Rules/README.md

 Most of the script is modified from other open sourced projects, modified to fit Surge's DOMAIN-SET and Clash.😄 Sample configs are included, but it is best to use your own configuration

+# How do I define ADs and Privacy?

+To be honest, I didn't think of having two separate sections when I started this project.
+So there might be a lot of misplaced rules.
+So you are encouraged to modify this project and create your own rules.

+All the applications' requests sent from my phone is monitored by Surge.
+When the app made some so called "non-essential" requests to hosts such as Data collection companies' server, I will block them and add them to this list.

+Sorry Big Techs lol

+Have fun with your ads free internet browsing.

 # ℹ️ File related instructions (Clash & Quantumult)

 - Basic.list (Clash ONLY)